johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-15-american-walker-in-britain-part-3/index.md

 for the West Highland Way, the shortest day is 8.5 miles, from Kingshouse to Kinlochleven.
 But that is not quite as easy as it sounds.
 Between Kingshouse and Kinlochleven is the Devil's Staircase and a climb of 850 feet.
 The total ascent for the day is about 1,400 feet.
-That's not a remarkable amount, but enough that you will notice you did a fair amount of up hill walking.
+That's not a remarkable amount, but enough that you will notice you did a fair amount of up-hill walking.
 Often you can find an "elevation map" that describes how much "up" you will have to do.
 <figure>
   <img  src="https://www.ldwa.org.uk/ldp/images/TF/87-1-L.png" alt="elevation">